NeonMan/master-system-emu/BUILD.md

 * [Python 3]
 * FLUID ([FLTK] User Interface Designer)

+The following libraries and their header files should be also available for the compiler.

+* FLTK
+* Simple DirectMedia Layer 2 ([SDL2])

 Additionally, for coverage tests on a debug build (only on GCC) the following tools should be available.